Without crowd noise, NFL defenses are at the mercy of the hard count

 On a play like this — third and three, deep in Saints territory, fourth quarter, clinging to a three-point lead — Rodgers would have typically been engulfed by the roars of 75,000-odd Louisianans.
 His mastery of the hard count would have been rendered useless.
 But nothing about 2020 is typical.
-Operating in near-silence, Rodgers barked a false cadence.
+Operating in near silence, Rodgers barked a false cadence.
 Davis crossed the line.
 The ball snapped.
 Rodgers threw to the end zone on a free play and drew a pass interference penalty that set up a game-sealing touchdown.

 Rodgers and his brethren have taken advantage of one of this atypical NFL season’s many quirks.
 With limited or no fans allowed in stadiums, quarterbacks have weaponized their voices like never before.